begedin/ember-gdriveTodoMVC/README.md

 ember-gdrive provides and sets an application adapter automatically, so there's no need to do anything in a typical case.

-If you need to customize it, you can import änd extend it yourself by creating `adapters/application.js`:
+If you need to customize it, you can import and extend it yourself by creating `adapters/application.js`:

 ```JavaScript
 import GoogleDriveAdapter from 'ember-gdrive/adapters/google-drive';